 While the efficacy of the work triangle has been proven over the years, there are some flaws that are becoming more obvious as technology and family life evolve.
 For one, this design assumes that you only have three workstations in your kitchen.
 It doesn't account for an extra sink, or a cooktop separate from the oven, or a countertop microwave.
 Plus, it maximizes efficiency for one cook.
 Get two or more people in there, and your kitchen can become a bit chaotic, with people running into each other or lack of enough counterspace.
 All these things should be considered when you're designing your new kitchen.

 The kitchen is often called the heart of the home, and tearing it out to upgrade and update can feel very stressful and challenging to some.
 Be sure you pay attention closely to your current workflow, what does and does not work for you in your current kitchen design, and what other activities take place there.
-Select an architect or designer who understands your aesthetic and what you want to improve and keep the work triangle in mind, and you'll end up with a happier and more efficient heart
+Select an architect or designer who can achieve your desired aesthetic while keeping the work triangle in mind, and you'll end up with a happier and more efficient heart.

-Kohler, “Efficiency in the Kitchen Begins With Geometry”
+Sources: Architectural Digest Slate Kohler, “The Work Triangle: Design for Living” Express Kitchens Kohler, “Efficiency in the Kitchen Begins With Geometry” The Pampered Chef